FlowFuse/website/src/changelog/2024/10/notifications-bulk-actions.md

     - changelog
 ---

-Starting with the v2.10.0 of FlowFuse, users have the ability to manage notifications in bulk, allowing users to select/deselect, mark as read, or mark as unread multiple notifications simultaneously.
+We have now added the ability to manage notifications in bulk.
+This allows users to select more than one notification so that they can be marked as read, or marked as unread, all in one go.

+We hope this small improvement saves you bundle of clicks and streamlines your operations.

 ![bulk-notifications.png](images/bulk-notifications.png)